IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 ### END OF SEMESTER PUBLIC PRESENTATIONS

-Wed, May 13, 2-6pm EST
+Date and Time TBD,
-MAGNET 811 (Attendance is MANDATORY for the entire 4 hours!)
+MAGNET 811 (Attendance is MANDATORY for the entire # hours!)

 Use the project plan guidelines as a guide for content.
 Your public presentation should showcase your completed senior project–gold version.